We welcome anyone to try rowing, so find out more here and give it a go.

 Follow Tom :

-Princeton University student Tom George learnt to row at Radley College and was first selected to represent Great Britain in 2012, when he won a bronze medal in the men’s eight at the World Rowing Junior Championships.
+He learnt to row at Radley College and was first selected to represent Great Britain in 2012, when he won a bronze medal in the men’s eight (JM8+) at the World Rowing Junior Championships.

-He went on to earn a spot on the U23 team in 2014, 2015 and 2016; his best result was an impressive silver medal in the men’s four at the 2016 World Rowing U23 Championships in Rotterdam.
+While studying at Princeton University, Tom went on to earn a spot on the U23 team from 2014-2016; his best result was an impressive silver medal in the men’s four (BM4-) at the 2016 World Rowing U23 Championships in Rotterdam.

-Tom made his senior debut in the men’s eight at the World Cup regatta in Lucerne and went on to finish fifth in the men’s pair with Tom Jeffery at the World Rowing Championships in Sarasota-Bradenton.
+In 2017, Tom made his senior debut, finishing fifth in the men’s pair (M2-) with Tom Jeffery at the World Rowing Championships in Sarasota-Bradenton.